 This is a follow up story for SI Certs.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Gabriel Kramer.
 I live in Utah and started an online education and test prep company with one other business partner back in 2011.
 What started with one course as a side gig has grown to a million dollar a year business that I quit my day job over a year ago to run as my sole source of income.
 As I turned 39, I said goodbye to my day job and worked less than 25 hours a week on average.